dct2012/4wm/README.md

   * Add a command to invert the current windows color.

 ***MISC***
+  * When a floater is moved to another monitor (desktop), it should be placed in that desktop's client list and removed from the current.
   * Overall organization.
     * look for conditional statements that can be moved to preprocessor conditionals.
     * preprocessor conditions for function/variables/etc.